 In vitro fertilization (IVF) is a medical procedure for patients struggling with fertility, in which sperm and eggs are put together in a laboratory to produce an embryo.
 If successful, the embryo is then implanted into the uterus.
-The Michigan Medicine Center for Reproductive Medicine is one of the region’s most advanced fertility programs, with unparalleled experience providing IVF services to patients in a convenient and compassionate setting.
+The University of Michigan Health Center for Reproductive Medicine is one of the region’s most advanced fertility programs, with unparalleled experience providing IVF services to patients in a convenient and compassionate setting.

 How Does IVF Work?